Problem · Pre-acquisition

 What actually works.
 Write the spec.
 Drop it in the data room before the next call.

 Stage two: rebuild proof in US format, even pre-entry.
 Convert the strongest home market case studies into US outcome-first format.
 Headline number, customer name, quantified result, then engineering.
 Flag explicitly that the US install base is forthcoming.
-An acquirer reads US-format proof as a target that has thought about how to enter, even if the references are not yet US-installed.
+An acquirer judges US-format proof as a target that has thought about how to enter, even if the references are not yet US-installed.

 Stage three: write the US-entry milestone and team plan.
 Six to twelve-month milestones.
 US-resident operator or US sales head, named or specced.
 Trade-press placements as named publications, not as aspiration.
 Budget envelope.
-This is the document the acquirer's lawyer reads on the way to exclusivity.
+This is the document the acquirer's lawyer judges on the way to exclusivity.
 It is two to four pages.
 It exists or it does not.

 Before rebuild (vague aspiration)After rebuild (written US-entry spec)